Book Review: Wild Women and The Blues by Denny S. Bryce

 Wild Women and The Blues by Denny S. Bryce cover Image

-In Uhrichsville, Ohio, Denny S. Bryce was born in the United States.
-She has won accolades for her writing and has advanced to the RWA Golden Heart® finals twice for her book Wild Women and the Blues.
+Denny S. Bryce was born in Uhrichsville, Ohio, United States.
+She has won accolades for her writing and has advanced to the RWA Golden Heart finals twice for her book Wild Women and the Blues.

-The former expert dancer is a public affairs expert who has spent more than two decades operating her marketing and event management agency.
+Se is the former expert dancer and a public affairs expert who has spent more than two decades operating her marketing and event management agency.
 She also writes for NPR Books and FROLIC Media.
 She frequently speaks at author events and is a member of the Historical Novel Society, Women’s Fiction Writers Association, and Novelists, Inc.

 About the Book | Wild Women and The Blues by Denny S. Bryce